fleschutz/PowerShell/Docs/list-sql-tables.md

 ## list-sql-tables.ps1 - Lists all tables of a SQL server database

-Lists all tables in a SQL server database and exports the list as CSV.
+This PowerShell script lists all tables in a SQL server database and exports the list as CSV.
 Install-Module InvokeQuery
 Run the above command if you do not have this module.